harshsondhi/myHomeWorkOne/README.md

 Github repo can be cloned from https://github.com/harshsondhi/myHomeWorkOne.git It is a springboot project configured to use H2 DB.
-It can be open in any IDE and can be stared as web project or can be packaged as jar.
+It can be opened in any IDE and can be stared as web project or can be packaged as jar.

 I have enabled swagger , here are few important links